aliaspooryorik/qb-docs/query-builder/executing-queries/retrieving-results.md

 | columns | string \| array | false |  | A shortcut parameter to retrieve only these columns overriding any columns previously set on the QueryBuilder. |
 | options | struct | false | `{}` | Any additional `queryExecute` options. |

 The `get` method is the most common method used for retrieving results.
-It executes using the configured `QueryBuilder` and returns the results.
+It executes using the configured `QueryBuilder` and returns the results as an array of structs.

 {% code title="QueryBuilder" %}
 ```javascript